KanishAnand/CS4.301-Data-and-Applications-Project-Template/index.md

 # CS4.301-Data-and-Applications-Project-Template

 This repository will serve as a template for the aformentiontioned course project.
 The instructions and tools given here are compatible with python 3.X.
-The corresponding instructions and toold for python 2 have already been provided in the course moodle page
+The corresponding instructions and tools for python 2 have already been provided in the course moodle page.

+## Administrivia

+Your projects will be evaluated on **13th November** during the lab session (8:30 - 11:30).
+You will demonstrate all the features of your projects and will be graded by the TAs.

+This has already been announced in the lab.

 ## Installation Instructions